makersacademy/airport_challenge/README.md

 * Users can land planes in an airport using the #land method.
 Planes can take off from an airport using the #take_off method.

-* Planes cannot land if they are already in an airport, or take off if they are in the air.
+* Planes cannot land if they are already in any airport, or take off if they are in the air.

 * Planes cannot land at an airport which has no capacity left.